ektasaini/A2-calculator/Subtraction.md

   Then I see the "subtracted number" as the result

-## Scenario: Subtraction of two positive number
+## Scenario: Subtraction of two positive numbers When first
-When first number is smaller than second number
+number is smaller than second number

   Given The calculator is on